jdinkla/rename-images-by-exif-timestamp/README.md

 $ npm run folder /path/to/folder
 ```

 The execution may take a while, especially on old hard drives.
-So please be patiented and wait until the process has stopped by itself.
+So please be patient and wait until the process has stopped by itself.